Web Analytics Made Easy - Statcounter

 The honest summary

-- The first three or four ingredients aren’t all filler,
+• The first three or four ingredients aren’t dominated by filler.

 The label is the food.
 The bag is marketing.